simonegiancola09/covid-19-Analysis/README.md

 Judged as one of the main processes in Machine Learning and Data Analysis projects, data exploration and cleaning is for sure necessary to understand what the Civil Protection is offering in its database.
 The code below performs the download three datasets, each storing information on areas of the peninsula.
 In particular, the "nazione" dataset stores the cumulative statistics of Italy, the "regioni" dataset stores information related to the regions, while the "province" one has less detailed information concerning Provinces, as subareas of the regions.

-The first rows are used to import the packages that will be used across the notebook to study th
+The first rows are used to import the packages that will be used across the notebook to study the data.